LapisPlugins/HomeSpawn_LEGACY/README.md

 •	All configuration files are loaded at plugin start and therefore will not use your precious disk time to load and save files every time they are used.
 This also makes loading and using data from configuration files faster, meaning that players will still be able to teleport easily and quickly even if your server is lagging.

 •	Permission based help, the “/homespawn help” command will only show you what you need to see.
-It won’t show normal players VIP commands and it won’t show admin commands to anyone but admins.
+It won’t show admin commands to normal players

 •	Full UUID Support!
 This means that players can change their Mojang usernames without losing all of their home data